John Baldwin (educator)

 John Baldwin (October 13, 1799 – December 28, 1884) was an American educator, and the founder of Baldwin Institute (later Baldwin University) in Berea, Ohio, which would eventually merge into Baldwin–Wallace College, now Baldwin-Wallace University.
 He was also the founder of Baker University and Baldwin City, Kansas, and contributed money to start schools in Bangalore, India that are today called Baldwin Boys High School, Baldwin Girls High School and Baldwin Co-Education Extension High School.

 Born in Connecticut, Baldwin originally was a teacher in Maryland and Connecticut before moving to Ohio in the late 1820s.
 He became part of the lyceum movement and situated himself in Berea, Ohio.
-He opened up Baldwin Institute in 1846 upon seeing the dissolution of the Norwalk Seminary.
+He helped found an abortive utopian settlement at Berea in 1836.
+Seeing the dissolution of the Norwalk Seminary, he opened Baldwin Institute in 1846.
 Nine years later, the Institute became Baldwin University.
 He moved to Kansas around 1857, laying the foundation for Baldwin City, Kansas, as well as Baker University.
 In his later life, he purchased a Louisiana plantation and made contributions to education in India late in his life.